DesignByOnyx/mini-domready/README.md

 });
 ```

+##Tidbit
-**IMPORTANT** You can rename "domReady" to a dollar sign `$` or `jQuery`, which would allow for a seamless way to use jQuery before it's even loaded.
-However, you must load jQuery **synchronously BEFORE DOM ready**.
-This means you must use a `<script>` tag at the bottom of the page (or `document.write`).
-Feel free to contact me if you have problems.
-Please spend more than 5 minutes trying to figure it out on your own.
+You could rename "domReady" to a dollar sign `$` or `jQuery`, which would allow for a seamless way to use jQuery syntax before it's even loaded.
+You could just keep your inline code the exact same.
+However, I advise against this as it will make your code confusing - others may think you have actually loaded jQuery.